aeternity/tutorials/sophia-vote-contract.md

    List.length(candidate_found.voters)
 ```

 `Map.lookup_default` will either return the cadidate's record stored in the votes map of the state record if the candidate exist or a candidates's record with an empty list of voters and an exist field with a false value.
-We then use `List.length` to get the number of voters in the voters's list.
+We then use `List.length` to get the number of voters in the voters's list.You will need to include `List.aes` to use this standard library function.

-The final smart contract code looks like this in the end:
+But our contract is not yet finished, presently a user can vote twice with the existing contract and we never want this to happen.
+To solve this, we will start by creating a new field in our state record called `allVoters` which is going to be a list of voters address and we will give it an initial value in our `init` function.

 ```sophia
 contract Vote =